crickets-and-comb/comb_utils/docs/api_callers.rst

 - :py:class:`comb_utils.lib.api_callers.BaseDeleteCaller`: A base class for making DELETE API calls.
 This class is a subclass of :code:`BaseCaller` and provides a default implementation for making DELETE requests.

 The are plans to add additional classes for remaining request calls (i.e., PUT, PATCH, etc.) in the future.
 For now, you can use :code:`BaseCaller` and override the :code:`BaseCaller._set_request_call` method to implement these calls.
+See https://github.com/crickets-and-comb/comb_utils/issues/40.

 Example Usage
 -------------